Managing Bacterial Leaf Spot in Pepper

 |Figure 5||Figure 6|

-Clorox® Commercial Solutions Ultra Clorox Germicidal Bleach is labeled for pepper seed treatment (EPA Reg.
-No 67619-8).
+Clorox Commercial Solutions® Clorox® Germicidal Bleach (EPA Reg.
+No 5813-100) and Clorox Commercial Solutions® Ultra Clorox® Germicidal Bleach (EPA Reg.
+No 67619-8) are labeled for pepper seed treatment.
 There is less chance of seed being damaged with bleach than hot water; however, chemical controls such as Clorox are effective for pathogens on the seed surface only; hot-water treatment can kill bacteria inside as well as on the outside of seed.
-To Clorox treat seed, mix 24 oz product with 1 gallon of water to obtain a solution with 10,000 ppm available chlorine.
+These have 7.85% and 5.84% available chlorine, respectively.
+To Clorox treat seed, prepare a solution with 10,000 ppm available chlorine.
+Mix 16.7 or 22.2 fl oz of these products, respectively, with 1 gallon of water to obtain treatment solution.
 Use 1 gallon of this solution per pound of seed.
-Put up to 1 pound of seed in a cheesecloth bag, submerge in this solution and provide continuous agitation for 40 minutes, rinse seed under running tap water for 5 minutes, then dry seed thoroughly on a paper towel in a location free of mice.
+Put up to 1 pound of seed in a cheesecloth bag, submerge in this solution and provide continuous agitation for 40 minutes, rinse seed under running tap water for 5 minutes, then dry seed thoroughly on paper towel.
+Put the seed in a new package, not back in the original one.
 Prepare a fresh batch of the dilute Clorox solution for each 1-pound batch of seed.
 The soak can stimulate germination, so if the seed is dried and held too long, germination will be reduced.
-To legally make this treatment, a label with this use must first be obtained from the Clorox company (800-446-4686) or by going to the following web site.
+To legally make this treatment, only these formulations can be used and the full label with this use must first be obtained from the Clorox company (800-446-4686) or by going to the following web site.

 Either seed treatment should be done within a few weeks of planting.
+Best is doing right before planting as treatment can prime seed for germination.
 Afterwards a fungicide can be applied to prevent damping-off and other pathogens from infecting seeds.
 There are several formulations of Thiram registered for application as a dust or slurry.

 Other management techniques which help eliminate or reduce the initial amount of disease pathogen present include greenhouse sanitation, producing your own disease-free transplants, crop rotation, proper weed control and hastening the decomposition of host plant residue.
 Grow your own transplants under sanitary conditions to avoid importing bacterial leaf spot on seedlings purchased from off-farm sources.
 Always start with new or disinfected greenhouse supplies and materials when planting peppers.
 Examine seedlings weekly for symptoms.
 Reduce favorable conditions for BLS in the greenhouse by keeping it as dry as possible and by minimizing splashing water.
 In the field, use at least a 3-year rotation because the pathogen can survive in infested crop debris until it completely decomposes.
 Do not rotate pepper with tomato, eggplant, or potato and do not grow these crops together.
 Control nightshade, horsenettle, jimsonweed, and all other solanaceous weeds in current and future pepper fields.
 Disk or plow the field immediately after the final harvest to hasten the breakdown of crop residue.